Elssa Paredes: Professional life

 Paredes represented Bolivia at the sixth congress of the Panamerican Medical Women's Alliance in Miami (1958), at the World Health Congress in Little Rock, Arkansas (1958), at the Seminar on the Participation of Women in Public Life in Bogotá (1959), in the meetings of the Organization for Works of Orientation and Protection of Young People in Lima (1959), Buenos Aires (1960), and Rome (1964).
 She was also part of the 75th anniversary of the International Council of Women in Washington (1963). she was also invited to the Philippines (1979) and Thailand (1981) to present the thesis "Integration of the Peasant Woman".

 At the national level, Paredes was part of the Consultative Council of the Honorable City Hall during the administration of mayor Armando Escobar (1975), was elected councilor for La Paz, and was president of the Honorable City Council of La Paz (1986–1987).
 She was also awarded the Gold Medal granted by the Bolivian Association of Economists "for her noble and well-deserved work in favor of the institution" (1989) and the Prócer Pedro Domingo Murillo Gold Medal in the Palmas de Oro level for her work as president of the Municipal Council (1985–1986).

 As a journalist, Paredes taught folklore and culture classes in various cities in the United States.
 She contributed to journals in Bolivia, Panama, Mexico, Spain, Peru, and Argentina.
 She worked as a correspondent for La Patria in the city of Oruro and founded the women's magazine Superación.
 She was the president of Nuestra Revista, a publication which disseminated women's aspirations and called for respect for women's rights.

 About Paredes, the professor José María Gutierrez said:

-Mrs. Elsa Paredes de Salazar followed courses of Law and Dentistry at the University of La Paz, managing to crown her brilliant studies with the university degree of Surgeon-dentist in National Provision.
+Mrs. Elssa Paredes de Salazar followed courses of Law and Dentistry at the University of La Paz, managing to crown her brilliant studies with the university degree of Surgeon-dentist in National Provision.
 She studied Political and Social Sciences only to expand her vast culture without being seduced by the hard work of the professional, taking advantage of his intellectual skills at the service of society to vigorously promote institutions of social assistance and dissemination of women's culture, work in which she has undoubtedly achieved full success.
 However, Dr. Paredes de Salazar has taken special care not only to analyze issues related to the family and society, but has studied historical and legal problems of undeniable importance, demonstrating their capacity and illustration.

 Personal life

-On 14 March 1943, Elsa Paredes married the United Nations diplomat Hugo Salazar Salmón.
-Thereafter, she adopted her husband's surname and was renamed Elsa Paredes de Salazar.
+On 14 March 1943, Elssa Paredes married the United Nations diplomat Hugo Salazar Salmón.
+Thereafter, she adopted her husband's surname and was renamed Elssa Paredes de Salazar.
 The couple had four children: Fernando, Jenny, Havier, and Roxana.
-The latter now runs the Elsa Paredes de Salazar Museum, displaying dolls with typical costumes from Bolivia and the world.
+The latter now runs the Elssa Paredes de Salazar Museum, displaying dolls with typical costumes from Bolivia and the world.